Postage stamps and postal history of Burma: Japanese occupation

 During World War II, Burma was occupied by the Japanese between 1942 and 1945.
 Stamps were issued by the Japanese Army and by the Burma Independence Army in 1942.
-In 1943 and 1944 stamps were issued by the Burma Government with the permission of the occupying forces.
+In 1943 and 1944 stamps were issued by the Burmese Government with the permission of the occupying forces.

 Shan States issues

-In 1943 separate stamps were also issued for use in the Shan States under Japanese occupation.
+In 1943, separate stamps were also issued for use in the Shan States under Japanese occupation.

 British Military Administration

 After the liberation of Burma, normal postal services were gradually restored under a British Military Administration.
 Pre-war stamps of Burma from 1938 were overprinted MILY ADMN in 1945.

 Civilian administration

 When civilian administration of Burma was restored, new stamps were issued in the designs of the stamps from 1938 but in different colours.
 In 1946 a set of 4 Victory stamps were issued.

 In 1947, the 1946 series was overprinted Interim Government in Burmese characters as Burma gained self government.